You learn to write better by reading. You learn to read better by writing. Reading and Writing work together to improve your ability to think.

 · To encourage pupils to take pride in their work

-Throughout EYFS and Key Stage 1, spelling is taught through a systematic, synthetic phonics approach following our Phonic and Reading programme, where common exception words are weekly introduced.
+Throughout EYFS and Year 1, spelling is taught through a systematic, synthetic phonics approach following our Phonic and Reading programme, where common exception words are weekly introduced.
 Regular formative and summative assessment takes place for the reading and writing of the common exception words and weekly spelling rules.

-In KS2, children are taught their year group’s spelling patterns.
+In Year 2 – Year 6, children are taught their year group’s spelling patterns.
 We have created our own Spelling Programme which is well embedded across the school and follows National Curriculum spelling objectives.
 Regular formative and summative assessment takes place for the reading and writing of common exception words and weekly spelling rules.

 Grammar is taught on a daily basis linked to the class writing genres – this gives children the opportunity to apply their skills in their independent writing.
 It is assessed as part of SPAG at the start of every half term.
 At times, grammar is taught discretely if needed.
 Word Family Lists are displayed in every classroom and are used daily to embed basic skills and for revision.